renatoaravena/renatoaravena/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
- 💻 I’m currently learning Java and in the future i want to be a cybersecurity engineer.
+ 💻 I’m currently learning Java.

  👾 I like videogames so u should talk me to play sometime!.